-3.2.1.2 Access Roads and Internal Road System
+3.2.1.2 Access Roads

-As outlined in the site plan, a new access road, approximately 5 m long, will be necessary to support construction activities and will provide access to the site during the operation phase of the Project.
+As outlined in the site plan, a new access road, approximately 1500 m long, will be necessary to support construction activities and will provide access to the site during the operation phase of the Project.
 The proposed 5 m wide access road will have ditches, swales and culverts (where necessary) for proper storm water run-off, site drainage and to minimize road and soil erosion.

-In addition to the main access road, an internal road system within the project area will be constructed, to provide an access network to the panel arrays and inverter stations.
-These roads will be approximately 950 m in combined length within the lease area and 3 m wide in order to minimize any impact to the environment and to the land.
+In addition to the main access road, a number of smaller access roads will be constructed.
+These will be approximately 3 m wide within the leased area, in order to minimize any impact to the environment and to the land.
 The design of the proposed 3 m wide access roads will be as per the 5 m wide access road.